The majority of the time is spent in out-patients clinics which are a great opportunity for learning.

 Time is allocated in the rota for administration.

-GP trainees also take part in the general medical on call rota covering the Churchill Hospital.
+GP trainees also take part in the general medical on call rota covering renal and palliative care at the Churchill Hospital.

 The Churchill Hospital, Oxford (mainly), the John Radcliffe Hospital, Oxford (Friday paediatric clinic) and the Horton General Hospital, Banbury (Mondays).